ezsystems/docker-php/README.md

 The Docker images here extends [official PHP images](https://hub.docker.com/_/php/) and includes php-cli, php-fpm, [composer](https://getcomposer.org/), [blackfire](https://blackfire.io/), tweaks and extensions for optimal use with any advance Symfony applications *(like eZ Platform and eZ Platform EE)*.

-_NOTE: The images here, just like the official once they extend, are meant to follow Dockers 1 main process recommendation from Docker per image, adding additional services to the image is not recommended.
-If so start from scratch with something else._
+_NOTE: The images here, just like the official once they extend, are meant to follow Dockers 1 main process per container recommendation from Docker, adding additional services to the image is not recommended and probably won't work.
+If so start from scratch with something else instead of using this._

 ## Overview